eth-cscs/DLA-Future/misc/synchronization.md

 Note that the destructor of the Tile contained in the shared future is only called when all instances of the shared futures go out of scope, therefore, to avoid deadlocks the scope of tile shared futures needs extra care.

-Note that returning matrix tiles from tasks may be a source of deadlocks, therefore a carefull analysis of dependencies to avoid problems.
+Note that returning matrix tiles from tasks may be a source of deadlocks, therefore it should be avoided if possible.
+Otherwise a carefull analysis of the dependencies is needed to avoid problems.

 ### Examples advanced use